srobo/docs/simulator/using_the_simulator.md

 - In the centre of your screen is the 3D simulated view of the arena.
 - On the left is a tree hierarchy of all elements in this "world".
+- On the right is a text editor which you can use to develop your code, however we recommend using a dedicated [code editor]({{ site.baseurl }}/tutorials/editors/) if you can.
 - At the bottom is the console, where output from your robot code will be displayed.
 - At the top are your general controls which include the time controls.
 Press the centre play button to run the simulation at normal speed.